Lit-97/aihairsalon/README.md

 ## Overview
 Salon Luxe is a professional website for a luxury hair salon.
 I rebuilt this site to demonstrate my growth as a developer and to incorporate advanced features like authentication and an AI chatbot.
+Salon Luxe delivers an elegant and user-friendly digital experience, blending salon services with curated product selections—all powered by a sleek, professional interface.

 Key features include: